divyanshusahu/HackThisSite/Stego/README.md

 Challenge link [here](https://www.hackthissite.org/missions/playit/stego/2)

-This time we are given with audio [file](2.wav).
+This time we are given with an audio [file](2.wav).
 On opening the audio file with [Sonic Visualiser](http://www.sonicvisualiser.org/) and adding spectrogram layer, gives away the password.

 ![Mission 2](2solved.png)